Be a student leader at the Eccles School

 The David Eccles School of Business provides remarkable leadership opportunities for students to serve the Eccles Community as student employees.
 Students are invited to explore these opportunities at the Eccles School below.

-The Eccles Student Alumni Board is looking for passionate, involved, and bright student leaders to apply for a position on our 2020-2021 board.
+The Eccles Student Alumni Board looks for passionate, involved, and bright student leaders.
 As a board, we look to amplify awareness throughout the Eccles community regarding the importance of giving and involvement as both a student as well as an alumni.
 The Eccles Student Alumni Board aims to empower Eccles students by directing programs, events, and resources including but not limited to the annual 1917 Minute Challenge, U Giving Day, donor thank you call campaigns, and various student-alumni networking events.
 This role directly supports the Alumni Relations and Development office.

 The SEA Student Coordinator will serve as a support to the Manager and Director of the Office of Student Engagement & Assessment.
 The individual who fills the role will be involved in supporting many functional areas of the office to include (but not limited to): Student Leadership Programming, Business Leaders Inc., Business Tutoring Center, Women’s Programming, School-Wide Events (e.g. New Student Orientation, Majors Fair, etc.).
 Additionally, this position will have administrative and logistic responsibilities – attention to detail and exceptional communication skills are a must.
 The Student Coordinator will interface with students, staff, and faculty and is considered a student leadership position within the Business School.
 This role will also serve to promote SEA more broadly and may have presentation and/or tabling responsibilities as requested.